 What have other Away Fans said about their trip?

-Coupled with informative signposting around the ground, good organisation, vibrant atmosphere, an unimpeded view from the away end, friendly, welcoming fans and helpful stewards, this has led to fans having a very pleasant experience.
+Coupled with informative signposting around the ground, good organization, vibrant atmosphere, an unimpeded view from the away end, friendly, welcoming fans, and helpful stewards, this has led to fans having a very pleasant experience.
 The only reported problem is trying to exit the official car park after the match, with some fans taking an hour to travel the 2 miles to the motorway.